 Many people will suffer from back pain at some point in their life, whether it's due to a recurring problem or bad posture.
 Those who exercise regularly may also encounter back problems.
-The most common of which is muscle strains and ligament sprains.
-Athletic over-use, insufficient stretching or even trauma can cause these sorts of sprains.
+The most common of which are muscle strains and ligament sprains.
+Athletic overuse, insufficient stretching or even trauma can cause these sorts of sprains.

-Another common injury in sport enthusiasts is spondylolysis and spondylolisthesis.
-Defects of a vertebra's pars interarticularis are called spondylolysis and the slippage of one vertebra in relation to another vertebra is called spondylolisthesis.
+Other common injury in sports enthusiasts is spondylolysis and spondylolisthesis.
+Defects of a vertebra's pars interarticularis ("the part between the articulations" in Latin) are called spondylolysis and the slippage of one vertebra in relation to another vertebra is called spondylolisthesis.
 These injuries are normally seen in those who participate in sports that involve a degree of twisting and hyperextension of the spine (for example, gymnastics).

 Ankle and foot injuries

 Other parts of the body that can cause problems for regular exercisers are the ankles and feet.
 Ankle sprains are perhaps the most common of these sorts of injuries, especially for those who run and jump when they exercise.
-Turf toe (pain at the base of the big toe) is another well-known injury and is common for those who play sport on artificial turf.
-Breaks and fractures are less common, but can occur as a result of trauma or severe over-use.
+Turf toe (pain at the base of the big toe) is another well-known injury and is common for those who play sports on artificial turf.
+Breaks and fractures are less common but can occur as a result of trauma or severe overuse.

-Knees can cause health problems for many people and knee pain is a common complaint for sport participants.
-There are several different causes for knee pain including:
+Knees can cause health problems for many people and knee pain is a common complaint for sports participants.
+There are several different causes of knee pain including: